 PNA and collagenase injections are more convenient for the patient when appropriate.
 The results of these two treatments are the same, in terms of recurrence after 2 years (roughly 50%).

 My preference is towards PNA, which is simple and inexpensive.
 The cost to the patient for the collagenase is more than $1200 (Aus), not including any payment to the doctor.
 Collagenase also carries the side effect of alot of temporary swelling in many patients, and not infrequently causes some skin tears in the palm.
 Avoiding wounds in the palm is one of the reasons to avoid surgery!
 Collagenase also carries the rare risk of flexor tendon rupture, which is a pretty serious complication.
+More recently, Actelion (the American parent company) has withdrawn collagenase from distribution in Australia.
+No reason has been given.

 Surgery for Dupuytren’s disease remains a very effective option.
 It is my preferred method of treatment when the cord extends into the finger and is causing more than 30 degrees of flexion of the PIP joint (the second from the fingertip).